MichiSpebach/mammutmap/src/core/renderEngine/README.md

-# renderEngine
+# WidgetCraft
-A library that renders TypeScript objects as HTML.\
+A frontend library that renders TypeScript objects to HTML.\
-There is no JavaScript syntax extension or other syntactic sugar involved, just TypeScript.
+There is no JavaScript syntax extension or other syntactic sugar, just TypeScript.

 ## Examples
 ### Hello World: